 Assembling puzzles and word puzzles helps us focus and concentrate.
 And when we focus and have better concentration, our productivity skyrockets.
 So, whenever you feel you need a recharge or to disconnect from work, work on a puzzle, and after a while, you will come back with a reset brain, ready to start again.

 How can puzzles help to cope with anxiety?

 As we have already seen, solving word puzzles or puzzles greatly benefits our creativity, but how do they actually help our mental well-being?

 Research shows that puzzles, in fact, simultaneously activate our brains while relaxing us psychologically.
 They are a healthy kind of distraction that helps reduce our fight or flight response.
-On a biological level, the activity lowers cortisol, which is our stress hormone, and increases endorphins.
+On a biological level, the activity lowers cortisol, which is our stress hormone and increases endorphins.

 While our hands are busy and our brain is looking for patterns and making connections, we feel the activity’s meditative impact.
-The shift in consciousness helps us make deeper connections, improve our mood, relieve anxiety, stress, and even lower our blood pressure and heart rate.
+The shift in consciousness helps us make deeper connections, improve our mood, relieve anxiety, and stress, and even lower our blood pressure and heart rate.

 Furthermore, sorting out, separating, and organizing the puzzle pieces often helps us feel like we control things (even if that means controlling “only” the puzzle).
 This feeling is especially beneficial when our thoughts are out of control, and our stress and anxiety levels are high.

 Solving perplexing puzzles can also give us a great sense of achievement, providing us with a positive mental boost and anxiety relief.
 Yet, it is not only the result.
 There are also continuous feelings of accomplishment we get to feel while doing the activity.
 For example, when we finally find the piece we needed for some time.